Long before Harry Potter, there was The Mahabharata!

 Moral: Arrogance will get you nowhere in life.

-It was on the battlefield of the legendary war of Kurukshetra that the great warrior Arjuna found himself presented with the biggest dilemma.
-He knew that soon he would have to wage an attack on his own family members.
-That would be nothing short of ‘sacrilege’ and ‘bad karma’, he thought, and it instantly had him in a quandary.
+On the battlefield of the legendary war of Kurukshetra, the great warrior Arjuna was presented with the biggest dilemma.
+He knew he would soon have to wage an attack on his family members.
+He thought that would be nothing short of ‘sacrilege’ and ‘bad karma’, and it instantly had him in a quandary.
 That’s when the great Lord Krishna stepped in, and told him that it was his ‘duty’ to attack the ‘evil’ part of his family.
-He told him that if he did not fight in this most ‘righteous’ war, he would lose his reputation!
+He told him that he would lose his reputation if he did not fight in this most ‘righteous’ war!

 Moral: Witnessing a Sin without taking Action is the greatest of sins.